Adhesive Converting Blog

 What is Tensile Strength and How is it Measured?
 I Strouse

-Written by Sue Chambers | Oct 21, 2020
+Written by Sue Chambers | Oct 17, 2024

 Why is Knowing Tensile Strength Important?

-As long as the load applied via stretching is below the tensile strength of the material, the material will not fail.
-The elastic behavior of materials extends to a “yield point,” which denotes when the deformations are completely recoverable.
-Some products have a high breaking point but lower yield point.
-Some products have a lower breaking point but a higher yield point.
+As long as the load applied via stretching is below the material's tensile strength, the material will not fail.
+The elastic behavior of materials extends to a “yield point,” which denotes when the deformations are entirely recoverable.
+Some products have a high breaking point but a lower yield point, while others have a lower breaking point but a higher yield point.
 Nonetheless, the yield point will always be below the breaking point.
-Pressure sensitive adhesive tape has the added benefit of having a yield point that is very close to its normal tensile strength, so the material can withstand the tension over and over again.

-Tensile strength is important to note when using adhesive to bond materials.
-Bonded joints will face stresses of all sorts including tension (tensile), compression, shear, cleavage, and peel.
 Applying an adhesive that cannot withstand the necessary stresses will result in failure of the adhesive and potentially failure from the parts you’re bonding or the entire application.

 Selecting a Material with Tensile Strength in Mind